cappallo/nbody/README.md

+(This was all built by Claude Sonnet 3.7, including the readme below.)

 # Three-Body Problem Simulation

 A modern web-based visualization of the three-body problem in classical mechanics, built with React, TypeScript, and Material UI.